MauroZn/sci-kit-london-house-prices-2025/README.md

 test_df = cleaned_final_df[cleaned_final_df['history_date'] >= '2024-07-01']
 ```

-Predict future prices based on past data and ensures that the model is not trained on future data (avoids data leakage)
+Predict future prices based on past data and ensures that the model is not trained on future data (avoids data leakage).

 ### Separate training and testing data for each prediction target
 ```